andresilva-cc/ipdv-test/README.md

 `packages/server`

-A modelagem do banco de dados encontra-se no diretório `resources`.
+A modelagem do banco de dados encontra-se no diretório `resources/database`.